fgassert/fgassert.github.io/about.md

 Most recently, I led data and digital project strategy as [World Resources Institute's](https://wri.org)
-Data for Impact Lead, where he managed the development of [Resource Watch](https://resourcewatch.org) and advised teams on product design, engineering, and research methodology.
+Data for Impact Lead, where I managed the development of [Resource Watch](https://resourcewatch.org) and advised teams on product design, engineering, and research methodology.